WICG/webcomponents/proposals/html-modules-proposal.md

 **Solution:**

-This is also addressed by our proposal for [item 1](#1-global-object-pollution): make all scripts in HTML Modules automatically module scripts regardless of type attribute.
+This is also addressed by our proposal for [item 1](#1-global-object-pollution): limit HTML Modules to contain `type="module"` scripts only.
 ES6 Modules have defer semantics and thus don't block the parser.

 #### 3. Inability for script modules to access declarative content